xvik/dropwizard-guicey/src/doc/docs/guide/test/overview.md

     There is no special Spock 2 extensions - junit 5 extensions would be used directly so you get the best of both worlds - use junit extensions (and so can always easily migrate to pure junit) and have spock (and groovy) expressiveness.

+!!! tip
+    [Test framework-agnostic utilities](general.md) are useful with junit 5 or spock extensions in cases when assertions required after application shutdown or to test application startup errors.

 Additionally, guicey provides several mechanisms at its core for application customization in tests (see below).

 ## Configuration hooks